-Starbucks Egg White Bites Recipe In Oven
+Egg White Bites Recipe in Oven

-Are they really better than Starbucks?!
-In my humble opinion, YES.
+Are they really better than Starbucks?
+In my humble opinion, YES!

 The other reason why I think these are better is because the ingredients are simple and clean!
 There are no added preservatives or unnecessary ingredients.